Can Insurance Companies Deny Claims for Pre-Existing Conditions?

 - Psychological conditions (e.g., anxiety, depression, etc.)

 An insurance company cannot deny an insurance claim simply because someone has a pre-existing condition.
-However, in order to obtain compensation based on that condition, you must show that the accident aggravated or exacerbated the condition.
+However, to obtain compensation based on that condition, you must show that the accident aggravated or exacerbated the condition.

 What if My Pre-Existing Condition Is Not Related to the Injuries Sustained in the Accident?